smoothtom/terminal-knowledge/README.md

 2.5 Vim commands for working with multiple files
 	* :sp [filename] = Opens a new file and splits your screen horizontally

-3. Github
+Github

-3.1 Adding files to a repository
+3. Adding files to a repository
 	* git init = Initialize the local directory as a Git repository
 	* git add (.) = Add the file(s) to your local repository and stages it for commit
 	* git commit -m "Add existing file" = Commits the tracked changes and prepares them to be pushed